Townsendia grandiflora

-Townsendia grandiflora, commonly called largeflower ground-daisy, largeflower townsendia, or showy townsendia is an inconspcious plant of the foothills of the Rocky Mountains and nearby shortgrass prairies.
+Townsendia grandiflora, commonly called largeflower ground-daisy, largeflower townsendia, or showy townsendia is an inconspicuous plant of the foothills of the Rocky Mountains and nearby shortgrass prairies.
 They are usually found in somewhat eroded or rocky areas such as the sides of hills, banks, and mesas.
 They are part of the Townsendia genus, which can be difficult for both amateur and expert botanists to correctly identify.
 A short-lived plant, they are nonetheless grown by rock garden enthusiasts for their relatively large daisy-like flowers.

 Description

 Townsendia grandiflora is a small herbaceous plant that commonly grows 3–15 centimeters tall, but may be as tall as 30 centimeters or hug the ground at just 2 centimeters in exceptional circumstances.
 The stems grow from a substantial woody taproot.
 Generally the stems of T. grandiflora branch near the base of the plant, but occasionally they may branch further up a stem.
 The stems may be erect or lay on the ground and are covered in hairs that all point in the same direction (strigose).
 The distance between nodes where leaves attach on the stems is normally 2–25 millimeters, but may be up to 50 millimeters.

 The leaves of Townsendia grandiflora attach to both the base and the stems of the plant.
 They may be spoon shaped (spatulate), shaped like a reversed lance head with the wider portion past the midpoint (oblanceolate), or narrow like a blade of grass.
 The leaves are usually 2–4 centimeters long (occasionally as long as 9 centimeters) and 0.1–0.5 centimeters wide, but may occasionally reach one centimeter in width.
 Their faces are fairly smooth, occasionally having sparse hairs, with rough midribs.